 Mayor Siebring has required, under Section 131 of the Community Charter, that Council's October 4, 2019 decision to deny third reading of Bylaw No. 3761 be reconsidered.
 It has been recommended that Council conduct a public hearing prior to reconsideration of Bylaw No. 3761.
-As the basis for denying application DP000155 was non-compliance with the Zoning Bylaw and the zoning issue would be resolved should Council decided to adopt Bylaw No. 3761, it is recommended that reconsideration of Bylaw No. 3761 is concluded.
+As the basis for denying application DP000155 was non-compliance with the Zoning Bylaw and the zoning issue would be resolved should Council decided to adopt Bylaw No. 3761, it is recommended that reconsideration of refusal of development permit application DP000155 be deferred until the reconsideration of Bylaw No. 3761 is concluded.

-- 1. That Council confirm the Director of Planning and Building's decision to deny Development Permit Application DP000155 due to non-compliance the Zoning Bylaw. - 2.
-That Council set-aside the Director of Planning and Building's decision to deny Development Permit Application DP000155 due to non-compliance with the Zoning Bylaw and direct staff to process the development permit application in accordance with applicable policies, regulations and development permit guidelines.
+- 1. That Council confirm the Director of Planning and Building's decision to deny Development Permit Application DP000155 due to non-compliance the Zoning Bylaw. - That Council set-aside the Director of Planning and Building's decision to deny Development Permit Application DP000155 due to non-compliance with the Zoning Bylaw and direct staff to process the development permit application in accordance with applicable policies, regulations and development permit guidelines.